 Since $\eprEX(t)\ge0$ for $t\in [\ft/2,\ft]$, we have the sequence of bounds:

-Note that the bound~\eqref{eq:info-relax-bound} was conjectured to hold for HS excess EP~\citep{gu2023speed}.
-However, that conjecture is not valid, as we will see in the unicyclic system considered in the next section.
+A bound like Eq.~\eqref{eq:info-relax-bound} was conjectured for HS excess EP in Ref.~\citep{gu2023speed}.
+However, that conjecture does not hold, as we will see in the unicyclic system considered in the next section.

 \global\long \driving{\gamma}